mobarski/morty/design.md

 - 14% longer for "goto.@[ ...  push.@]" based

 Maybe it can be optimized by mutating the cell before the block by the "if" cell?
 It's hard with "lambda.@[" as there is no start of the block addr!
+So "lambda.@[" was replaced with "goto.@[" and "push.@]".

+Forth like "if ... then" solution doesn't require code mutation - it can be compiled in one pass.

 ```forth
 ( exmaple from fibo.hla )